 - Elvis lives - in Emilia Romagna

-The journey is possible by plane (airport in Heringsdorf), train, bus and car.
-There are several bridges that connect the island to the mainland.
-They have different opening times for the shipping traffic.
+You can arrive by plane (Heringsdorf airport), train, long-distance bus and car.
+There are bridges that connect the island to the mainland.
+They have opening times for shipping.

 Book yours here Accommodation on the island of Usedom *

-Source: own on-site research for "Travel to Usedom" by Usedom Tourism.
-Our opinion in "Travel to Usedom" remains our own.
+Quelle Insel Usedom Sights Imperial Baths Research on site for “Travel to Usedom” from Usedom Tourism.
+Our opinion in “Travel to Usedom” remains our own.